TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Cross_Product.md

 (Sec:CrossProduct)=

-# Cross Product
+# Cross product

 In this section we will look at a specific operation on vectors in $\mathbb{R}^3$.
 This operation is called the _cross product_ and it allows us to construct a vector that is orthogonal to two given vectors.
 We will use this operation in
 {numref}`Section %s <SubSec:LinesAndPlanes:Plane>`
 to construct a vector that is orthogonal to a given plane in $\mathbb{R}^3$.
 This will allow us to describe such a plane with a very simple equation.

-## Definition and Basic Properties
+## Definition and basic properties

 ::::{prf:definition}
 :label: Def:CrossProduct:Crossproduct